sudokud/chetoui-hamza/content/blog/mui-x-react-bootstrap/index.md

   ─────
 ```

-The CLI will run an interactive shell asking for the above options before creating a Gatsby site for you.
+The **CLI** will run an interactive shell asking for the above options before creating a Gatsby site for you.

-make sure to select styled-components for styling system?,  Add Markdown support (without MDX) for additional features.
+make sure to select *styled-components* for styling system?,  Add *Markdown* support (without MDX) for additional features.

-after the installation finishes open the file(whereever you named the project) with a text editor, mine is [VSCode](https://code.visualstudio.com/), also i recomande using it, because its free and open source, and it contain a lot of features(Extensions).
+after the installation finishes open the project folder with your Text editor.

-Inside your Gatsby project, you will see somthing like the screenshot below.for more details about the role of each file and folder check the [official gatsby docs](https://www.gatsbyjs.com/docs/reference/gatsby-project-structure/#files).
+Inside teh **Gatsby project**, you will see somthing like the screenshot below. for more details about the role of each file or folder check the [official gatsby docs](https://www.gatsbyjs.com/docs/reference/gatsby-project-structure/#files) about the topic.

 ![file-structure](./files-structure.png)

-back to your command line, add react-bootstrap and Material-Ui libraries by installing the following npm packages
+back to your command line, add **react-bootstrap** and **Material-Ui** libraries.

 ```bash
 > npm install react-bootstrap bootstrap